 • Gives contradictory statements about patient’s behavior or injury; and

 • Treats the elderly patient like a child.

 If you are positive that a patient is being psychologically or emotionally abused by a caregiver, remove him or her from the nursing home immediately.
 Contact the authorities so a formal investigation can take place.
-The personal injury attorneys of Bottlinger Law L.L.C. are here to help you though this difficult time.
+The Omaha nursing home abuse attorneys of Bottlinger Law L.L.C. are here to help you though this difficult time.
 Please contact us at (402) 505-8234.
 We can provide insight on your case and work non-stop to ensure that justice is served for your loved one.